PavelRzhevskiy/Fortran_tutorials/README.md

 ### Eigens_Makefile

 - The same program with subroutines reading matrix from file, finding eigenvalues, and printing eigenvalues in a seperate module
-- The makefile contaitns two builds with release and debug modes
+- The Makefile contains two builds with release and debug modes

 ### MPI_Integral